 You will need to be at least 18 years old.

-- Successful completion of a Nationally Recognised Training qualification at Certificate III level or higher; or
+- A qualification at the Certificate III level or higher; or

-- 3 years relevant industry experience in a role that requires the use of written documentation and communication
+- 2 years of work experience in a role that requires the use of written documentation and communication.

 Open Colleges recognises that not all people are able to read, write and perform calculations to the same standard.
 See the Language, Literacy and Numeracy Considerations section for more information on tools, resources and support services provided to by Open Colleges.